Installation

 2

-This discovers available data sources, creates the data directory structure, and generates your initial configuration.
+This discovers available data sources, imports conversations, creates embeddings, and configures your MCP clients — all in one step.
 You'll be prompted to select which conversation sources to import.

 3